eg-conley/egconley/README.md

 - worked on routing for subpages## August 15
 - started designing and configuring the home page
 - created background on Photoshop

+### October 3
+- restarted with fresh React project, configured from there instead of with Vite
+- learned and set out routing to pages
+- refined JS code and cleaned up setup